La Pinière

-La Pinière (/fr/) is a provincial electoral district in the Montérégie region of Quebec, Canada that elects members to the National Assembly of Quebec.
+La Pinière (/fr/) is a provincial electoral district in the urban agglomeration of Longueuil, a suburb of Montreal in the Montérégie region of Quebec, Canada, that elects members to the National Assembly of Quebec.
 Its territory corresponds to the city of Brossard, less its "P" and "V" sectors that are located north of Autoroute 10 and west of Taschereau Boulevard.

 It was created for the 1989 election from part of La Prairie electoral district.

 In the change from the 2001 to the 2011 electoral map, its territory was unchanged.

-In the change from the 2011 to the 2017 electoral map, it will lose the area around the Champlain Mall to the riding of Laporte.
+In the change from the 2011 to the 2017 electoral map, which first applied in the 2018 election, it lost the area around the Champlain Mall to the riding of Laporte.

 Members of the National Assembly

 This riding has elected the following members of the National Assembly: